eviefp/dotfiles/README.md

 # My system configuration
-possible.
 Please let me know if you see anything dubious or that can be improved.

 ## How it works